Prady96/CarDetectionProgramme/README.md

 # CarDetectionProgramme
-Simple Car Detection Programme, Also the car counter is implememted
+Car Detection Programme, and also the car counter is implememted